Coping skills are the key to long-term mental health success. Especially if you, like me, live with chronic mental health issues.

 So be stubbornly optimistic.
 Congratulate yourself for making it through 100% of your bad days.
 Practice thanking yourself for all that you do for YOU throughout the day.
 Because you deserve to hear how amazing and loving you are.

-Know that I am here for you and that ATSO works to provide you with all of the mental health resources and connections you could need.
+Know that ATSO is here for you and works to provide you with all of the mental health resources and connections you could need.
 And we will continue adding more!

 Mental health matters, your mental health is important, and it is possible to live a full, healthy, and happy life with mental health disorders.